Heroes for Hire: Mighty Avengers (2013)

 During the Infinity, Luke Cage is shown leading a new Heroes for Hire roster consisting of himself, White Tiger and Power Man.
 The team dissolves after White Tiger quits when the Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body) considered the team mercenaries following a fight with Plunderer.
 The remnants of the group go on to form the new Mighty Avengers during Thanos's invasion of Earth.

 Deadpool's "Heroes for Hire" (2015)

 Eight months after the events of the Secret Wars storyline as seen during the All-New, All-Different Marvel event, Deadpool establishes a new team of Heroes for Hire.
 The roster consists of Solo, Madcap, Slapstick, Foolkiller, Terror and Stingray.
 Matt Murdock and Luke Cage are shown planning legal action against Deadpool.
 After the lawsuit goes through, Deadpool renames his Heroes for Hire group into Deadpool's "Mercs for Money."

-The Defenders (2018)
+Power Man and Iron Fist (2016)

-After defeating Diamondback, Luke Cage, Iron Fist and Jessica Jones reformed the Heroes for Hire.
+In the All-New, All-Different Marvel era, Luke Cage and Iron Fist are forced to intervene when their former secretary Jennifer "White Jennie" Royce becomes embroiled in a gang war with Black Mariah against Tombstone.
+After that is dealt with, Power Man and Iron Fist once again take to the streets as the Heroes for Hire.